 Cookies are one of my absolute favorite food.
 So when I had to change my diet to gluten-free, you better believe I got a little depressed!
 Let’s face it gluten-free cookies are not the same as chewy gluten-filled cookies.
 But we gluten-free consumers need to work with what we got, right?
 It’s not worth eating gluten and suffering for hours.

 What gluten does for cookies, is that it helps hold things together.
 There have been countless attempts to make the perfect gluten-free cookie when then it crumbles in your hand and jams up your mouth with an occasional crumb going down the wrong pipe.
 It boils down to the flour.
-In this recipe, I just took out the flour!
+In this gluten-free no-back cookie recipe with coconut, I just took out the flour!